gymrek-lab/TRTools/trtools/prancSTR/README.rst

 Output files
 ------------

+prancSTR output file contains mosaicism predictions generated for each locus.
+It is up to the user's discretion to filter out for high confidence mosaic allele calls.
-The output is a tab-delimited file with 16 columns where each row is a candidate mosaic STR:
+The output generated is a tab-delimited file with 16 columns where each row represents predicted mosaicism at STR:

 * :code:`sample`: The ID of the sample whose locus is being analyzed.
 * :code:`chrom`: The chromosome on which the mosaic short tandem repeat (STR) lies.